Two weeks of fine-tuning VLAs in sim: what worked, what broke

 target at non-canonical: 0 54 → 0.0% ← never. not once.

 Zero of 54 episodes succeeded when the target color was anywhere other than its training slot.
-The 17.5% headline decomposes exactly: 0.325 × 0.538 + 0.675 × 0.000 ≈ 0.175.
+The 17.5% headline decomposes exactly as 0.325 × 0.538 + 0.675 × 0.000 ≈ 0.175.
 The model had never used vision to find the color.
 It memorized “red prompt → reach for slot 0, blue prompt → slot 2, …” and used the vision tower only for arm-trajectory localization, not for object identification.

 Here’s what that looks like.
 The prompt is “blue”, the actually-blue book has been shuffled to a different slot, and the canonical-blue slot now holds the red book.
 Watch where the arm goes: